Helping Patients Improve After COVID-19

-Patient Cathy Braiman is 71 years old and shares how she is recovering from COVID-19 with the help of the National Jewish Health Respiratory Recovery Clinic.
+Patient Cathy Braiman is 71 years old and shares how she is recovering from COVID-19 with the help of the National Jewish Health Center for Post-COVID-19 Care and Recovery.
 Pulmonologist Nir Goldstein, MD, explains how the body’s organs can be affected even after the virus has left the body and how our special clinic helps patients.
+(June 10, 2020)

 Cathy Braiman: My daughter was very, very worried.
 I have some underlying health issues with asthma and I'm 71, and that doesn't help.
 It was worrisome because all the news was talking about all the people that were dying.
 It's been a few weeks now that I'm better but honestly, my breathing isn't back to where it had been.
 If I'm taking a walk, I have to stop sometimes and just catch my breath.
 Having to face that my lungs were damaged and that was hard.